Jacksonville Sheriff's Office: Headquarters

-Prior to the Police/Sheriff merger in 1968, Jacksonville Police Headquarters, located at 711 Liberty Street was dedicated November 30, 1964.
+Prior to the Police/Sheriff merger in 1968, Jacksonville Police Headquarters was located at 711 Liberty Street.
+It was opened in September 1926.

 East Bay Street

 On February 18, 1974 ground was broken for the Police Administration Building at 501 East Bay Street.
 It was later renamed Police Memorial Building (PMB).
 The adjacent jail was constructed in 1990.
 In 2024 JSO stated that the fifty-year old building was inadequate for the agency's needs.
 The PMB provided just 215 parking spaces for 739 employees, requiring lease of a grass lot across the street.
 Total PMB office space was 165,466 sqft which forced 184 JSO employees to work in off-site office space.
 In 2025 JSO was facing a $6 million bill for work on the PMB including replacing flooring, air handling units and work on the helicopter landing pad on the rooftop.
 The fueling station was the only police function destined to remain at East Bay Street.